cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-30.0-released/index.md

 and **1.28.4**, the latter of which is the final planned release in the 1.28.x series.
 We encourage users on 1.28 to plan their upgrade to 1.29 or 1.30.

-With the release of CloudNativePG 1.30.0, the End-of-Life (EOL) date for the CloudNativePG 1.28.x series is reached, and the EOL date for the CloudNativePG 1.29.x series is confirmed as September 29, 2026.
+With the release of CloudNativePG 1.30.0, the CloudNativePG 1.28.x series reaches its End-of-Life (EOL) date of June 30, 2026, and the EOL date for the CloudNativePG 1.29.x series is confirmed as September 29, 2026.

 ---